David Glass (sociologist): Life

 Glass was born in the East End of London, England, the son of a tailor, and attended a state elementary school and Raine's Grammar School.
 He then took a degree from the LSE in 1931.

-From 1932–1940 he was a research assistant to William Beveridge and statistician, Arthur Bowley.
+From 1932 to 1940 he was a research assistant to William Beveridge and statistician, Arthur Bowley.

 In 1935 he was a research assistant with Lancelot Hogben in the department of Social Biology at the LSE.
 At this time he came into contact with R. R. Kuczynski.
 After Hogben's departure and the closing of the department in 1937, he was heavily involved in founding the Population Investigation Committee (PIC).

-In 1948 he became professor. and from 1961–1978 he was Martin White Professor of Sociology at the London School of Economics.
+In 1948 he became professor. and from 1961 to 1978 he was Martin White Professor of Sociology at the London School of Economics.
 Glass was succeeded in the role by Donald Gunn MacRae.

 He died in 1978 from a coronary thrombosis and was survived by his wife Ruth Glass, the urban sociologist.